Justin Bieber and Zayn Malik Bromance — Collaboration Would Be ‘Huge’

 Kourtney and Justin reportedly “meet up once or twice a week” in a secret location in the San Fernando Valley.

-The pair are reportedly very into each other, and very concerned that they don’t get caught.
+The pair are reportedly very into each other and very concerned that they don’t get caught.

 A source said, “It’s a small house that Justin’s friend loans him.
 They both drive borrowed cars there so they don’t get caught.
 They just spend all day in bed.
 They can’t get enough of each other.”